 The foregoing discussion of delay robustness covers channeled events in general, regardless of their control status, and is adequate if all channeled events happen to be controllable.
-In the case of uncontrollable channeled events, however, we must additionally examine whether channel delay introduces undesirable side effects or violates the conventional modeling assumption that uncontrollable events may occur spontaneously at states where they are enabled and should not be subject to external disablement.
-To this end, we here consider the re-occurrence of an uncontrollable channeled event, and then distinguish delay-robustness as bounded or unbounded according to whether such an event is blocked or not by its communication channel.
+In the case of uncontrollable channeled events, however, we must additionally examine whether channel delay violates the conventional modeling assumption that uncontrollable events may occur spontaneously at states where they are enabled and should not be subject to external disablement.

-In our simplified model the transmission of $r$ from $\bf G_2$ to $\bf LOC_1$ is completed (by event $r'$) with indefinite (unbounded) delay.
-A constraint imposed on $\bf SUP'$ by the channel $\bf C2r1$ is that $r$ cannot occur again until $r'$ has reset $\bf C2r1$ and the communication cycle is ready to repeat.
+In our simplified model the transmission of $r$ from ${\bf G}_2$ to ${\bf LOC}_1$ is completed (by event $r'$) with indefinite (unbounded) delay.
+A constraint imposed on ${\bf SUP}'$ by the channel ${\bf CH}(2,r,1)$ is that $r$ cannot occur again until $r'$ has reset ${\bf CH}(2,r,1)$ and the communication cycle is ready to repeat.
 If $r$ is controllable its re-occurrence can be disabled and hence delayed until after the occurrence of $r'$ corresponding to the previous occurrence of $r$.
-If, however, $r$ is uncontrollable, then once it is re-enabled (by entrance of $\bf SUP_2$ to a state where $r$ is defined) its re-occurrence cannot be externally delayed, according to the usual modeling assumption on uncontrollable events.
+If, however, $r$ is uncontrollable, then once it is re-enabled (by entrance of ${\bf SUP}_2$ to a state where $r$ is defined) its re-occurrence cannot be externally delayed, according to the usual modeling assumption on uncontrollable events.